bratpeki/grap.h/README.md

 ## What is it?

-`grap.h` is a library for function graphing in the terminal in C.
+`grap.h` is a C library for function graphing in the terminal.

 ## How does it work?